deciob/introducing-elm-with-world-bank-example/Introduction.md

 [Redux](https://redux.js.org/introduction) is inspired by the elm architecture

 This is a representation of the elm architecture flow from the [http example](http://elm-lang.org/examples/http) on the elm website.
-The main entry point is [Html.program](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) and the init function passes an initial state and a command to send an http request.
+The main entry point is [Html.program](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) and the init function passes both an initial state and a command.

 ![The elm architecture flow](https://github.com/deciob/introducing-elm-with-world-bank-example/blob/master/elm-architecture-flow.jpg)